Teaching Artists

 dani lopez is a textile artist working within weaving, embroidery, and textiles sculpture to explore queer desire, non-linear narratives, and femme identity.
 She received her MFA in Textiles from CCA in 2019 and her BFA from the University of Oregon in 2016.
 She was awarded two teaching assistantships at CCA and received a diversity and merit scholarship.
 She has been featured in Hyperallergic, Surface Design Journal, and Other People’s Pixels. lopez has shown at Bedford Gallery, Minnesota Street Project, Tropical Contemporary, Amos Eno Gallery, Collar Works, and the Frank Ratchye Project Space.
 In 2022 she received The Money For Women Grant from the Barbara Deming Memorial Fund and a Puffin Grant for her project “3 Dykes Walk Into a Bar…”.
 She most recently taught Intro to Weaving at San Francisco State University in Fall 2022. www.danilopez.us, @dani___lopez___

-Ralph McCaskey has been flameworking glass for 21 years, and gleefully teaching it for 11 years.
+Ralph McCaskey has been flameworking glass for over 20 years, and gleefully teaching it for over a decade.

 Pronouns: she/her